septentrio-gnss/Septentrio-SUPL-3GPP-LPP/README.md

 ## What is LPP ?
 LTE positioning protocol (LPP) is a point-to-point protocol that allows multiple connections to different devices and is used to position the target device.
 LPP provides support for GNSS based positioning, network based positioning and hybrid – a combination of both GNSS and network based positioning.

+## How to buy a Mosaic-GO unit ?

+You can buy a Mosaic-GO receiver directly from digikey ([link](https://www.digikey.com/en/products/detail/septentrio-inc/410386/18091779)).

 ## Client